Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 - `marks`: an array of strings indicating the name of the `o-ads` [events](#events) whose metrics we want to include in the group.
 Notice that the `oAds.` preffix must be omitted.
  - `triggers`: an array of strings including all the `o-ads` events that cause the callback to be invoked.

-Additionally, it can include:
+It can optionally include:
 - `multiple`: a boolean indicating if the callback can be called multiple times for thegroup.
 It's `false` by default.
+- `sampleSize`: a number between 0 and 1 indicating the probability the callback is actually called.
+If it's omitted, the callback will be called every time one of the triggering events is dispatched.

 ### Metrics configuration example
-This is an example of how to use `setupMetrics`.
-See explanation below.
+It's easier to understand how to configure `o-ads` with an example:

 ```js
 const metricsDefinitions = [